webdiscus/webpack-remove-empty-scripts/README.md

 [![codecov](https://codecov.io/gh/webdiscus/webpack-remove-empty-scripts/branch/master/graph/badge.svg)](https://codecov.io/gh/webdiscus/webpack-remove-empty-scripts)
 [![node](https://img.shields.io/npm/dm/webpack-remove-empty-scripts)](https://www.npmjs.com/package/webpack-remove-empty-scripts)

+A Webpack plugin to remove empty JavaScript files generated when using style only entries.

-## The problem this plugin solves
+## Problem this plugin solves

-Webpack generates a JS file for each resource defined in the entry option.
+By default, Webpack creates a JavaScript file for every entry specified in the `entry` option - even when the entry is a style file (like SCSS or CSS).

-For example, you have a style file in the `entry` option:
+Example:

 ```js
 module.exports = {
   entry: {